simbo1905/root-objects/README.md

 A friend with a relational database background was working on an OO domain modelling problem.
-I started talking about "aggregates" and "roots" and to saying things like "make the contract entity an aggregate controlling the other entities" and that "external logic should speak to the object model via a few root entities".
+I started talking about "aggregates" and "roots" and things like "make the contract entity an aggregate controlling the other entities" and that "external logic should speak to the object model via a few root entities".
 This demo project is some Java code to demonstrate those concepts.